Box (BOX)

 Founded in 2005 by Aaron Levie and Dylan Smith, Box (NYSE:BOX) provides organizations with software to securely store, share and collaborate around work documents in the cloud.

-• One positive is that its impressive free cash flow profitability enables the company to fund new investments or reward investors with share buybacks/dividends
+• The good news is that its impressive free cash flow profitability enables the company to fund new investments or reward investors with share buybacks/dividends

 StockStory Analyst Team